This item is 5 years and 1 month old; some content may no longer be current.

 Criteria for a positive outcome

-A positive result is if a patient who is currently taking ACE inhibitor/ARB and a diuretic has documented evidence in their patient record of a discussion about the need to avoid NSAID use.
+A positive result is if a patient who is currently taking an ACE inhibitor/ARB and a diuretic has documented evidence in their patient record of a discussion about the need to avoid NSAID use.
 Ideally, the notes would also be flagged to alert other clinicians in the practice to avoid prescribing NSAIDs.

 If the patient has also been concurrently prescribed a NSAID at any time they should have: